uos/minot/docs/docs/pubsub.md

     Nodes will automatically detect the Coordinator and do not need any setup.
 Like the other networking stack from Minot, you just need to ensure that each Node that you want to connect with each other is reachable in the network.

-In contrast to Variable Sharing, the Publisher does not care about syncing with the Subscriber.
+In contrast to Variable Sharing, the publisher does not care about syncing with the subscriber.
 But like most abstractions, this comes at a cost.
-Here it is setting the capacity of the queue length for the Subscriber - like in ROS.
+Here it is setting the capacity of the queue length for the subscriber - like in ROS.

 ~~~rust title="subscriber.rs"
 use ratpub::Node;